exakat/php-dictionary/dictionary/expressive-interface.ini.rst

 The goal is to make your code self-documenting and reduce the cognitive load on developers reading or writing it.

-An expressive interface is not related to an interface : it may be implemented without them.
+An expressive interface is not related to an interface: it may be implemented without them.

 The notion of expressive interface is similar to the fluent interface.